Muskankadian/Sentiment-Analysis/README.md

 ## Database Schema
 Here's a brief description of each attribute:

--ProductId: A unique identifier for the product being reviewed.
+- **ProductId**: A unique identifier for the product being reviewed.
 This attribute helps distinguish between different products in the dataset.
 -UserId: A unique identifier for the user who wrote the review.
 Each user is identified by their UserId.

--ProfileName: The profile name or username of the user who wrote the review.
+- **ProfileName**: The profile name or username of the user who wrote the review.
 This attribute may provide additional context about the reviewer.

--HelpfulnessNumerator: The number of users who found the review helpful.
+- **HelpfulnessNumerator**: The number of users who found the review helpful.
 This can be used as a measure of the review's perceived usefulness.

--HelpfulnessDenominator: The total number of users who indicated whether they found the review helpful or not.
+- **HelpfulnessDenominator**: The total number of users who indicated whether they found the review helpful or not.
 This attribute, along with HelpfulnessNumerator, provides a ratio of helpfulness.

--Score: The rating or score given to the product in the review, typically ranging from 1 to 5.
+- **Score**: The rating or score given to the product in the review, typically ranging from 1 to 5.
 This represents the user's overall satisfaction with the product.

--Time: The timestamp or date/time when the review was posted.
+- **Time**: The timestamp or date/time when the review was posted.
 This attribute can be used for temporal analysis or to track review trends over time.

--Summary: A brief summary or headline of the review.
+- **Summary**: A brief summary or headline of the review.
 This provides a concise overview of the main points or sentiment expressed in the review.

--Text: The full text of the review, providing detailed feedback, opinions, and experiences shared by the reviewer
+- **Text**: The full text of the review, providing detailed feedback, opinions, and experiences shared by the reviewer

 ## Setup
 1. **Clone the repository:**